edcNITD-website/edcNITD-website/README.md

 # edcNITD-website

-It is an open source website.Languages used for frontends are HTML,CSS and JavaScript and Django for backened
+It is an open source website.Languages used for frontends are HTML,CSS and JavaScript and Django for backened developments

 How to run website: